Was it an advantage to be an Israelite?

 “For if the first fruit is holy, the lump is also holy; and if the root is holy, so are the branches.
 And if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and with them became a partaker of the root and fatness of the olive tree, do not boast against the branches.
 But if you do boast, remember that you do not support the root, but the root supports you” (Romans 11:11-18 NKJV).

-Living among the sinners of this world, He was not afforded the comfort that might have been expected.
+Living among the sinners of this world, Jesus was not accorded the comfort that might have been expected.
 He explicitly declared that His purpose was not to be served, but to serve, as stated in Matthew 20:28.
 Instead of seeking an honourable status, Jesus took upon Himself the burden of humanity’s sins.
 This act of service was exemplified when He was juxtaposed with the infamous criminal Barabbas, in a decision over who deserved death.
 The crowd chose Jesus to die.
 Often, those who honour Jesus may not realize that their actions could conflict with His teachings.
-Jesus is referred to as the first of the first fruits.
+However, the Bible refers to Jesus as the first of the first fruits.

 But now Christ has risen from the dead and has become the first fruits of those who have fallen asleep.
 For since by man came death, by Man also came the resurrection of the dead.
 For as in Adam all die, even so in Christ, all shall be made alive.
 But each one in his own order: Christ the first fruits, afterwards those who are Christ’s at His coming.
 Then comes the end, when He delivers the kingdom to God the Father when He puts an end to all rule and all authority and power.
 For He must reign till He has put all enemies under His feet.
 The last enemy that will be destroyed is death.
 For “He has put all things under His feet.”
 But when He says “all things are put under Him,” it is evident that He who put all things under Him is excepted.
 Now when all things are made subject to Him, then the Son Himself will also be subject to Him who put all things under Him, that God may be all in all” (1 Corinthians 15:20-18 NKJV).

 Here lies the ultimate paradox.
-In His earthly mission, Jesus took on the role of the least among humanity.
+In His earthly mission, Jesus took on the role of the least of the slaves among humanity.
 In this modest state, He received the divine honour to reign until all were put under His feet.
-However, Scripture suggests that His reign began among those He calls His brethren, who will be recognized with Him in the first resurrection (Revelations 20:4).
+However, Scripture suggests that His reign began among His brethren, who will be recognized with Him in the first resurrection (Revelations 20:4).
 The world views Him as the insignificant servant of all, while His brethren, submitting to His authority, acknowledge Him as Lord.
-The deep mystery is that Jesus, in His earthly life served all.
+The deep mystery is that Jesus in His earthly life, served all.
 This is how He was granted supreme authority over all.
-He brethren, do the same.
+His brethren do the same.
 Meanwhile, the revered Bishops, secure in their worldly esteemed positions, remain oblivious to this reality.

-How could assuming the role of a servant have been advantageous for Jesus, who was not under the curse of sin?
+How could assuming the role of a servant have applied to Jesus, who was not under the curse of sin?
 How is it beneficial for His followers, expected to emulate Him, when they endure the worst treatment in this sinful world?
-How was it advantageous for the Israelites, burdened with the law, yet last in the Kingdom of God?
-In His profound teachings, Jesus emphasized that the first shall be last and the last shall be first.
+How was it advantageous for the Israelites, burdened with the law, yet last in God’s Kingdom?
+In His profound teachings, Jesus often emphasized that the first shall be last and the last shall be first.
 These words may seem insignificant to those of this world, but to those whom God reaches, they suggest a transformative attitude among believers.

 “Therefore, if you died with Christ from the basic principles of the world, why, as though living in the world, do you subject yourselves to regulations—“Do not touch, do not taste, do not handle,” which all concern things which perish with the using—according to the commandments and doctrines of men?
 These things indeed have an appearance of wisdom in self-imposed religion, false humility, and neglect of the body, but are of no value against the indulgence of the flesh” (Colossians 2:20-23 NKJV).